1.1. Contact organisation

 Regarding MF.7.4.2 (Mineral fertilizer), data for the apparent use (imports – exports) is used to report the dissipative use of mineral fertilizer, and so the data is sourced from international trade statistics.
 No further data sources exist, also because there is no local production of such substances.
 Data for MF.7.4.6 (Seeds) refers to the dissipative use of seeds for the growing of fodder crops and potatoes which are the major crops that are grown locally.

 Data for MF 7.5 (Dissipative losses) is sourced from CLRTAP and covers road transport.
-Malta has no data about corrosion, abrasion and erosion of buildings, even if these amounts are likely to be significant due to the soft nature of the Globigerina limestone from which most buildings in Malta have been built.
+Malta has no data about corrosion, abrasion and erosion of buildings, even if these amounts are likely to be significant due to the soft nature of the Globigerina limestone from which many buildings in Malta have been built.
 Data on leakages due to the transport of goods does not exist, however these amounts are considered to be insignificant since transport of gas by pipeline does not occur, distances covered by road freight are small and reported accidents involving transportation vehicles are minimal.

 Table G: Data has been filled in by means of the Table G estimation tool.
 The calculated values for MF.8.2.1 (Water vapour from combustion) are based upon the DMC of energy carriers in the absence of data on ‘Energy use’ from PEFA.
 This approach has resulted in negative values occurring from 2008 to 2010 due to exports being higher than imports (Malta has no domestic extraction of these commodities).